- Make it fun

 When it comes to topics your kid isn’t as comfortable with, be flexible and solution oriented.
 For example, if your child is feeling overwhelmed with maths and this is not your strong suit either, you might consider getting a tutor involved.
 Remember, we all learn differently.
 You and your child are doing a fantastic job, so give yourselves some recognition! 💯

 There are so many different tools that are available on the internet that make it easier for you and your child to learn new concepts and develop skills.
-There are maths games, word games, coding games, reading games, mindfulness apps, exercise videos...the list goes on.
+There are maths games, word games, coding games, reading games, mindfulness apps, exercise videos and techniques like Pomodoro that can help you with your at home learning...the list goes on.

 You do not have to reinvent the wheel – just use the tools that best serve you and your child.
 If you’re feeling adventurous, why not try learning skills simultaneously with your child?
 For example, coding is a new and common subject that is being used in our digital world.
 Why not try to learn the basics together? 💻